Shuto Inaba

-Shuto Inaba (稲葉 修土, Inaba Shūto) is a Japanese football player.
-He is a midfielder currently playing for FC Machida Zelvia.
+Shuto Inaba (稲葉 修土, Inaba Shūto) is a Japanese football player who plays as a midfielder for Kagoshima United.

 Personal life

-He graduated with first-class honours in Sports Science from Fukuoka University.
+Inaba graduated with first-class honours in Sports Science from Fukuoka University.

 Career

-Singapore
+Albirex Niigata Singapore

-He signed for Albirex Niigata FC (Singapore) from the S.League in 2016 after graduation from Fukuoka University.
-He was signed after Albirex Niigata Singapore chairman Daisuke Korenaga had watched a few of Inaba's games in his university tournaments and called him two weeks after to offer a contract.
+Inaba signed for Albirex Niigata Singapore in the S.League in 2016 after graduation from Fukuoka University.
+He was signed after Albirex Niigata (S) chairman Daisuke Korenaga had watched a few of Inaba's games in his university tournaments and called him two weeks after to offer a contract.
 Inaba had a good season for the team as Albirex became the first team in Singapore to win all 4 trophies on offer in Singapore.